What to do if you cannot see the archive drive in Archive > Libraries, but you can see it in Settings > Tools > RAID Configuration.

 If the drive does have data on it that needs to be saved or recovered, contact Infrascale Support.

-If the drive turns green, check if it’s visible in Archive > Libraries.
+If the drive turns green, check if it is visible in Archive > Libraries.

 If the drive is now visible, click Manage Disk, and then click Test and Initialize to correct the formatting.

-If the drive still isn’t visible, or if the “Test and Initialize” fails, contact Infrascale Support.
+If the drive still is not visible, or if the “Test and Initialize” fails, contact Infrascale Support.

 error:com.rvx.backup.archive.ArchiveException: com.rvx.db.DatabaseException: SELECT insp('/') Cause:org.postgresql.util.PSQLException: ERROR: out of memory Detail: Failed on request of size 20.